-This will lead to an accumulation of partially developed blood cells in the marrow, blood and later in body organs.
+It will lead to an accumulation of partially developed blood cells in the marrow, blood and later in body organs.

 The Development Rate Of The Different Leukemia Types

-These immature blood cells tend to continuously divide and they accumulate in the bloodstream.
+These immature blood cells tend to divide continuously, and they accumulate in the bloodstream.

-Acute leukemia develops very rapidly and people who suffer from it need immediate treatment and specific therapy.
+Acute leukemia develops very rapidly, and people who suffer from it need immediate treatment and specific therapy.

 If mistreated or ignored, acute leukemia causes the death of affected patients within a few months.

 While certain other forms of acute leukemia successfully treated.
 However other types don’t respond well to the specific treatment.